qwertie/loyc.net/loyc-trees/index.md

 - `c`: unicode character between 0 and 0x10FFFF.
 In Java, C# and JavaScript, characters above 0xFFFF cannot be stored in a single code unit and should be stored as a string of length two as a [surrogate pair](https://stackoverflow.com/questions/5903008/what-is-a-surrogate-pair-in-java).
 - `s`: global symbol, e.g. `s"Food"` in LES would represent `:Food` in Ruby, `Symbol.for('Food')` in JavaScript, and `(Symbol)"Foo"` in C#
+- `null`: the null value, e.g. `null` in Java, C# and JavaScript, `Nothing` in Visual Basic.
+The only legal `TextValue` for this type marker is the empty string.
 - `void`: the unit value, e.g. `undefined` or `void 0` in JavaScript, `Loyc.@void` in C#, `()` in Haskell.
 The only legal `TextValue` for this type marker is the empty string.
-The name `void` is used (rather than `unit` or `undefined`) because of the Loyc tree convention to prefer copying names and patterns from the C family of languages.
+The name `void` is used rather than `unit` because of the Loyc tree convention to prefer copying names and patterns from the C family of languages.
 - `bool`: boolean.
 The `TextValue` of a boolean is case-insensitive and must either be four characters spelling `true`, or five characters spelling `false`.
 This could be written as `bool"true"` or `bool"false"` in LES, but most languages including LES have special boolean keywords.
 - `bais`: byte array in string (documented [here](https://github.com/qwertie/ecsharp/blob/master/Core/Loyc.Essentials/Utilities/ByteArrayInString.cs))

 In LES, a literal that cannot be interpreted (either because its type marker is unrecognized or its syntax is invalid) will be stored exactly as written, e.g. `_i32"hello"` will be stored with TypeMarker = "_i32", TextValue = "hello" and Value = TextValue.
 This ensures that the literal can be "round-tripped" to its original form, `_i32"hello"`, if it is printed as LES.

 Regular expressions do not have the same features, and thus, do not have the same syntax, in different programming languages, so no standard type marker exists for them.
+The marker `_m` is being used for the .NET Decimal type.

 Single-list perspective
 -----------------------